Can Storm close out these WNBA Finals with the trophy? That’s when it has always been at its best.

-They are rolling now, picking up steam, picking up confidence, showing myriad ways to win and a cold-blood aversion to losing.
+They are rolling now, picking up steam, picking up confidence, showing myriad ways to win and a cold-blooded aversion to losing.

 For the Seattle Storm, this is its time.
 Historically, it always has been.
 It has been in three WNBA Finals as a franchise and brought home three trophies.
 And now, after a 104-91 win over the Las Vegas Aces in Bradenton, Florida, on Sunday that was harder than the score might indicate, they are on the verge of completing the task again with a 2-0 Finals lead in the best-of-five series.